hvasbath/beat/docs/getting_started/import_data.rst

 Custom Data import
 ==================
-To get other types of data imported the user will have to do some programing.
+To get other types of data imported the user will have to do some programming.

 The following remarks are just bits and pieces that may be followed to write a script to bring the data into the necessary format.